Reference checking is one of the most important parts of the hiring process of a candidate. Reference checking is used for the following process.

 Would you rehire this candidate?

-Such measures are taken by the recruiters and the hiring managers so as to ensure that they will hire the right candidate for the job.
+Such a measure took by the recruiters and the hiring managers to ensure that they will hire the right candidate for the job.
 So focusing information about the candidate based on the given references is a valid way to check whether the candidate is the right pick for the job.